wttai004/git_workshop/3_branches_and_merges.md

 git pull is shorthand for:
 	1.	git fetch (update your remote-tracking branches), then
 	2.	integrate those fetched commits into your current branch — by default via merge, or via rebase if configured/asked.

+Merge/rebase operations on remote branches are identical to local ones, except you call them as origin/main, origin/branch_name, etc.